-The Company's current policy is to hold a Say on Pay vote each year.
-We expect to hold another advisory vote with respect to executive compensation at the 2023 Annual Meeting.
+The Company's current policy is to hold a Say on Pay vote each year, and assuming stockholders recommend an annual vote on Proposal No. 4, we expect to hold another advisory vote with respect to executive compensation at the 2024 Annual Meeting.